desousamario85/Goal-Scorer/README.md

 # Goal Scorer

 Goal Scorer is a small javascript game, which allow players to take penalty kicks.
 Depending on the level selected they will be able to select 1 possible box to determine if their selection (kick) was a goal.
-Players have 10 chances to try scorer as many goals as possible.  [here](https://desousamario85.github.io/Goal-Scorer/)
+Players have 10 chances to try scorer as many goals as possible.
+The live deployment of the game on Github can be played on the link [here](https://desousamario85.github.io/Goal-Scorer/)

 ## Site Across Devices